z4phodB/drbdwatch.sh/README.md

 # drbdwatch.sh
 DRBD resource watchdog script to bounce resource on secondary node if its too far out of sync (oos) and stalled.

+Note: Uses /proc/drbd which is no longer used in DRBD version 9

 Usage: ./drbdwatch.sh &lt;resource name:/proc/drbd number&gt;

 Suggest running this in cron every minute to ensure drbd does not remain out of sync very long<br>